tkareine/jekyll-minibundle/README.md

 These ways of specification are listed in increasing order of specificity.
 Should multiple commands apply to a block, the most specific one wins.
-For example, the `minifier_cmd` setting inside `minibundle js` block overrides the setting in `$JEKYLL_MINIBUNDLE_CMD_JS` environment variable.
+For example, the `minifier_cmd` option inside `{% minibundle js }%` block overrides the setting in `$JEKYLL_MINIBUNDLE_CMD_JS` environment variable.

 ### Recommended directory layout